-An alternative representation of the Functional View diagrams is also provided in an Annex of this document.
+An alternative representation of the Functional View diagrams is also provided, which is used in an Annex of this document.
 This puts the services at the centre of the picture as a set of horizontal colour-coded “tramlines”.
 Functions are then attached to these with vertical lines, distinguishing between service provider and service consumer as before.
 This approach makes it easier to see which functions are the providers and consumers of each service.

 Information View Notation